 When you went to Spain to help your employer open a new overseas headquarters in Madrid, you expected to spend the entire year setting up IT infrastructure.
-You didn’t expect to meet Maria, who works for one of your company’s suppliers, and you certainly didn’t anticipate falling in love.
+You didn’t expect to meet Maria.
+She works for one of your company’s suppliers, and you certainly didn’t anticipate falling in love.
 But it happened, and when you proposed shortly before returning home to Georgia, Maria accepted.

-As an American citizen, you have the right to marry the person of your choice, regardless of his or her citizenship or national origin.
-If you are engaged to someone who is currently residing outside of the U.S. and want to marry them here, they will need to apply for the K-1 fiancé(e) visa.
+As an American citizen, you have the right to marry the person of your choice.
+This is regardless of his or her citizenship or national origin.
+However, if you are engaged to someone who is currently residing outside of the U.S. and want to marry them here, they will need to apply for the K-1 fiancé(e) visa.

-If you want to sponsor Maria to come to the U.S. and build a life with her here, certain basic requirements must be met, namely:
+You want to sponsor Maria to come to the U.S. and build a life with her here.
+Therefore, you must meet certain basic requirements, namely:

 - You are a citizen of the United States.